 I last created a post yesterday and ta-da!
 I find today that the Blogger interface has changed.
 I'm not saying everything should remain static forever, but I've been blogging since 2007 and I knew my way around.

 I'm sure the tech guys worked hard on these changes, so kudos, I guess.
 And I'll get used to them.
 The reason I use Blogger and not WordPress is ease of use.
 WordPress is a quagmire...and ugly.
 I have a blog there that I created after Google ate my blog and sent me on a dizzying tangle of links that never once solved my issue.
-I created one post on WordPress and bit the bullet; created a completely new Blogger account and lost all my previous followers, alas.
+I created one post on WordPress and then bit the bullet; created a completely new Blogger account and lost all my previous followers, alas.
 On the plus side, I'm now followed by approximately 73 bots.
 (Bots don't leave comments, by the way.)

 From what I've ascertained so far, the updates are largely cosmetic; simply more confusing to find.
 And the addition of emojis is rather superfluous.
 What am I, five? 🙄(had to do it once)